Aadv1k/gdoc.vim/README.md

 - Delete the google doc from google drive
 - Download the contents of the document to your local file
 - Upload the contents of your local file to it's google doc
+- Fetch remote document by their IDs and save them locally

 ## Installation